rchicoli/go-benchmarks/README.md

 ## Go test flags

-There are multiple flags provided by the go test command.
-This project documentation will shortly cover few different flags:
+There are multiple flags provided by the go test command, which this documentation is going to use:

 ```bash
   -test.bench regexp